davewhiteland/compsci-superbasics/collections/_hardware/monitors.md

 The monitor screen is comprised of tightly-packed dots, arranged in a grid, whose colours can be individually set.
 These dots are called _pixels_ and are usually implemented as tiny liquid crystals in front of a backlit light-emitting diode (LED) screen.
-The number (or density) of those pixels is the display's _resolution_.
+The number (or, more accurately, the density) of those pixels is the display's _resolution_.

 High-resolution screens whose pixels are too small to be individually distinguished by the human eye are called _retina displays_.